2017-fall-os/shell-jjpadillamendez/shell/README.md

 ![Alt text](https://github.com/2017-fall-os/shell-jjpadillamendez/blob/master/shell/testcases.jpg?raw=true)

-How to used this program:
+How to use this program:
      <br />1.
 After running the program named 'shell', the user can type any simple command and the shell
             will create a child process; which runs the command using execve.
          <br />- Note: simple pipes, background tasks, and cd are still not implemented